Codecademy/engineering-competencies/README.md

 ### Community & Citizenship

-- You do things that benefit your peers and community such as providing feedback on product features, filing detailed bugs and providing constructive comments.
+- You do things to benefit your peers and community such as participating in meetings, including providing constructive feedback on ideas and initiatives.
+- You advocate for yourself and others when something is unclear or you believe there is an alternate approach worth discussion.
+- You provide feedback on product features, file detailed bugs, and voice constructive comments in small- and large-group discussions.
 - You fix out of date code, tests, scripts, runbooks, and documentation.
 - You are interviewing trained and share the interview load for your team.